vacp2p/rfc-index/codex/marketplace.md

 The following is related to storage provider who has offered `collateral`

-If a storage provider, filling a slot, fails to provide a periodic proof of storage, the `collateral` MUST be forfeited.
+If a storage provider, filling a slot, fails to provide enough proofs of storage, the `collateral` MUST be forfeited.
 The storage provider MAY be able to fill the same failed slot, but MUST replace any `collateral` that was already forfeited.